arancaytar/aran-web/source/about/index.html.md

 ---
 title: About
 ---
 I'm Aran, previously known as Arancaytar.
-My pronouns are they/them.
+My pronouns are they or she.
 I do a lot of stuff with websites, mostly using [PHP](https://php.net/) and [Drupal](https://www.drupal.org/).
 I currently live and study in Zurich, Switzerland, and have previously spent most